Download Your FREE Texas Dealer License Start Up Guide

 5. Dealer Surety Bond

-Most dealers must secure a $50,000 dealer surety bond to get a Texas Used Motor Vehicle Dealer License.
+Most dealers in TX must secure a $50,000 dealer surety bond to get a Texas Used Motor Vehicle Dealer License.
 With good credit, you should get a $50,000 dealer surety bond for $200 to $350 per year.
 If you have a couple of blemishes on your credit score, the price can be much higher.
 Franchised dealers, travel trailer dealers, and utility/semitrailer dealers are exempt from the surety bond requirement.
 We cover dealer bonds in depth in your dealer license training.

 6. Submit Application Through eLICENSING